OrdinaryMagician/marisa_m/README.md

 ### 23mm HEI Bullets *[Bullets, Wand Crystals, Claw Orbs, Flechette]*

 Big bullets for a big gun, which burst into scalding fragments on impact.
-Found alone or in bundles.
+Found in clips or in boxes.

 ### Slot 6 - Chthon's Fist *[Shotgun / Super Shotgun, Ethereal Crossbow, Frost Shards]*